 I can’t really blame them for not having a lot of faith in the genre.

-They clearly had access to very talented set and costume designers so it makes the decision to include this–
+They clearly had access to very talented set and costume designers so it makes the decision to include this questionable at best–

 When they probably could have designed an incredible costume with a few lizard like prosthesis for the actor that would have been much cheaper and looked much better.
 Additionally the insane animatronics to bring Goro to life make me question further how their version of Reptile ended up in the same movie.
 Obviously they wanted something that looked nothing like Sub-Zero or Scorpion and it’s hard to say that was the wrong impulse to follow in the moment without the benefit of hindsight.
 But given everything else they accomplished it seemed like such an avoidable misstep.
 Especially given that they just morph him into the much more familiar looking Reptile two-thirds of the way through.